Kenya tries to balance turtles and tourism

 Assign to Google Classroom

-A turtle drags itself along a white sandy beach.
-It splashes through the gentle warm Indian Ocean and then vanishes with a plop.
-It had just become one of 13,750 turtle success stories on a stretch of Kenyan coastline that is under pressure from developers.
+A turtle drags itself along a white sandy beach, splashes through the gentle warm Indian Ocean and then vanishes with a plop, becoming one of 13,750 turtle success stories on a stretch of Kenyan coastline that is under pressure from developers.

-Kenya is striving to strike a balance.
-The country is developing its 330 miles of coastline for a billion-dollar tourism industry that employs a half-million people.
-At the same time, it is preserving the environment that attracts those visitors.
-As the East African nation does so, some experts say that turtles are key.
-That is because they are so picky when it comes to laying eggs.
-If the right environment is maintained for them, then things are going well.
+Kenya is striving to strike a balance between developing its 330 miles of coastline for a billion-dollar tourism industry that employs a half-million people and preserving the environment that attracts those visitors.
+As the East African nation does so, some experts say that turtles are key, because they are so picky when it comes to laying eggs that if the right environment is maintained for them, then things are going well.

-Kenya's record is mixed in protecting endangered turtles.
-But now it is going pretty well, a top wildlife official says.
+Kenya's record is mixed in protecting endangered turtles, but now is going pretty well, a top wildlife official says.